Energy Efficient vs Well-Lit: Are Sustainable Lighting Designs Enough?

 3. Smart Lighting Controls

-4. Lighting Management System (LMS) through Building Management Systems (BMS)
+4. Lighting Management System (LMS) through BMS

 5. Emergency Lighting Systems